 We all know that the outdoors is a much more pleasant place to be with comfortable feet & it has been proven both physically and psychologically that if your feet are healthy, warm and comfortable then your overall health and state of mind is vastly improved.
-Something as innocuous and small as a blister can cause so much nause and be so debilatating to your wellbeing.
-Ask a soldier how important good comfortable fitting boots are ?
+Something as innocuous and small as a blister can cause so much nause and be so debilitating to your well-being.
+Ask a soldier how important good comfortable fitting boots are?

 If you have a pair of boots at home or have recently purchased a pair online, you can follow the stages below to gauge the overall fit of your Lowa boots.
 If you have any doubts after doing so, our retail accounts usually offer free boot fitting advice.

 With the boot unlaced, gently tap your toe into the front of the boot and then plant your foot flat on the ground.
 Insert your index finger down the back of the boot, along your Achilles.
 There should be enough room to snugly put your finger deep into the boot, without having to force it.